connie-chin/rc0124-code-solutions/typescript-intro/typescript-intro-quiz-notes.md

 - Who created TypeScript?
   Microsoft
-- How can you compile TypeScript to JavaScript? tsc compiler = typescript compiler
+- How can you compile TypeScript to JavaScript? tsc function = typescript compiler
 - What are some benefits of using TypeScript? can write bigger and easier to read javascript as your project grows in scale and complexity. helps catch bugs and errors faster by giving you a nice structured way to write code